Andrey Shishin

-Andrey Gennadyevich Shishin (Андрей Геннадьевич Шишин; born June 22, 1983, Orsk) is a Russian coach-instructor in swimming.
-Master of Sports of Russia in swimming.
-Head coach of the Russian national swimming team.
-(2025) Honored Coach of Russia (2017).
+Andrey Gennadyevich Shishin (Андрей Геннадьевич Шишин; born June 22, 1983, Orsk) is a Russian coach-instructor in swimming and Master of Sports of Russia in swimming.
+He is the head coach of the Russian national swimming team (2025).
+In 2017, he was awarded the title of Honored Coach of Russia.
 In 2021, his trainee Evgeny Rylov won the first Olympic gold medal in men's swimming for the Russian national team since 1996.
-Recipient of the Order of Friendship (2022).
+Shishin is also the recipient of the Order of Friendship (2022).

 Biography

 Andrey Shishin was born on June 22, 1983, in the city of Orsk, Orenburg Oblast.
-He graduated from secondary school No. 18 in Novotroitsk, and Orenburg State Pedagogical University.
+He graduated from secondary school No. 18 in Novotroitsk and Orenburg State Pedagogical University.
 His father is swimming coach Gennady Viktorovich Shishin.

 From 2004 to 2006, Andrey Gennadyevich worked at the "Volna" swimming pool in the city of Novotroitsk.

 From 2006 to 2022, he was a senior coach-instructor at the sports school "Dolphin" (Vidnoye).

 Since 2010, he has been a coach at the Center for Sports Training for Olympic Sports of the Moscow Oblast.
 Since 2013, he has been a coach for the Russian national swimming team.

 In 2017, Shishin was awarded the honorary title of "Honored Coach of Russia".

 In 2024, he was appointed senior coach of the Russian national swimming team.

 In 2025, he was recommended by the Russian Swimming Federation for the position of head coach of the Russian national swimming team.
-At the 2025 World Aquatics Championships in Singapore, Andrey Shishin arrived as the head coach of the Russian national swimming team.
+At the 2025 World Aquatics Championships in Singapore, Andrey Shishin served as the head coach for the Russian national swimming team.